pearlpandz/canvas-app/README.md

 Phase 1
 -------
-Demo-1
+Demo-1 (29/03)
     Initial POC

-Demo-2
+Demo-2 (12/04)
     Regular (2) - take it from ref site
     Product (2) - take it from ref site
-    Political (2) - take it from ref site user can select theme color, that will apply in the frame
+    Political (2) - take it from ref site user can select theme color, that will apply in the frame dynamic onboarded frames

 Demo-3
-    With Backend and uat environement (dynamic onboarded frames) no scope for users onboarding
+    With Backend and uat environement
+    no scope for users onboarding
     adding different categories and that images
         schema(category, image, date)